Dance Map Directory

 Boston, MA, United States

-Weekly events for dancers at all experience levels.
-Tuesday evening: jams, classes, and Underscores in Harvard Square, Cambridge.
-Sunday morning: classes/jams in Arlington center.
-Large residential weekend gatherings welcoming dancers from far afield: May Jam on Memorial Day weekend; Fall Jam on a weekend early in October; Winter Workshops throughout February and March.
-For info on many CI and improv events in the Boston area, join the Yahoo!
-Group ContactImprovBoston.
+Join our weekly events for dancers of all experience levels.
+Tuesday evenings: jams and classes in Harvard Square, Cambridge.
+Sunday mornings: class/jams in Arlington.
+Fall Saturday FUNdamentals series class.
+Large residential weekend gatherings welcoming dancers from afar: May Jam on Memorial Day weekend; Fall Jam on a weekend in October; Winter Workshop Weekend in February/March.
+For info, go to our website, search Facebook, or join our email list: ContactImprovBoston.

 Ku & Dancers

-i-lab 2019: an open lab for improvisation dance performance (3rd Sunday evening monthly) that provides a space for anyone interested in improvisation dance performance and to create a dynamic community devoted to the practice of improvisation dance, recognizing its contribution to the artistic diversity and potential for making positive social changes; Taitung Workshop: CI Workshop in Taitung in early Jan. & July; CI JAMs: every 1st & 3rd Sunday afternoon monthly.
+i-lab 2020: An open lab for improvisation dance performance (3rd Sunday evening monthly), providing a space for anyone interested in improvisation dance performance; Taitung Workshop: CI Workshop in Taitung in early January & July; CI JAMs: every 1st & 3rd Sunday afternoon monthly.

 +886-2-28923600 | | www.kudancers.org